DEQrmichie/heatsource-9/README.md

    be saved to your input file directory that is specified in the control file).
 5. Edit the template csv files with your input data.
 You can use excel.
    Save it as a csv.
-6. Run the model by double clicking one of the following model run scripts:
+6. Run the model by executing one of the following model run scripts:
    HS9_Run_Hydraulics_Only.py,
    HS9_Run_Solar_Only.py,
    HS9_Run_Temperature.py,